 You are entitled to ask for and get, free of charge, reasonable access to any records concerning your request.
 To ask for this information, call the precertification phone number on the back of your identification card.
+You can also find our medical policies on our website at www.anthem.com.
 If you are not satisfied with the plan's decision under this section of your benefits, you may call the Member Services phone number on the back of your Identification Card to find out what rights may be available to you.